 [advertisement]

-The thousands of engineers who learned failure analysis through his courses, the standards that bear his contributions, and the pages of this magazine that carry his name—these are only a fraction of what Bob leaves behind.
+The thousands of engineers who learned failure analysis through his courses, the standards that bear his contributions, and the pages of this magazine that carry his name—these are what Bob leaves behind.
 On behalf of the entire staff of Gear Technology and Power Transmission Engineering, we extend our deepest condolences to Jane and the Errichello family.
 Rest in peace, Bob.